maryam13188/holbertonschool-printf/README.md

 - `c` - characters
 - `s` - strings
 - `%` - percent symbol
-# Task 1: Education is when you read the fine print.
+### Task 1: Education is when you read the fine print.
 Experience is what you get if you don't

-Mandatory
-Handle the following conversion specifiers:
+**Mandatory** - Handle the following conversion specifiers:
-•	d - signed decimal integers
+- `d` - signed decimal integers
-•	i - signed integers
+- `i` - signed integers
 ## Edge Cases Handled

 - **Unknown specifiers:** Print the '%' and the following character as is